-Geneva, Switzerland, 25 September 2018
+WHO, Geneva, Switzerland, 25 September 2018

 ).
 The aim of these workshops is to provide a platform for researchers, engineers, practitioners, entrepreneurs and policy makers to discuss standardization opportunities for the assessment of AI for health solutions and to identify use cases and data required for the evaluation and validation with open benchmarks.
-The workshop will be followed by the first meeting of the ITU-T Focus Group on Artificial Intelligence for Health (FG-AI4H) that will be held from 26-27 September 2018 in the same venue.
+The workshop was followed by the first meeting of the ITU-T Focus Group on Artificial Intelligence for Health (FG-AI4H) that will be held from 26-27 September 2018 in the same venue.

 Participation in the workshop is open to ITU Member States, Sector Members, Associates and Academic Institutions and to any individual who wishes to contribute to the work and is from a country that is a member of ITU.
 This includes individuals who are also members of international, regional and national organizations.
 The workshop is free of charge.